gskielian/Tensorflow-Classifiers/README.md

 ## Contributing

-Feel free to contribute, branch naming conventions below:
+Feel free to contribute, please adhere to branch-naming conventions and have the license file in the branch:

+### branch naming conventions below:

 `<description-of-branch>-<type-of-network><github-username>`